cables-gl/cables_docs/md/5_writing_ops/dev_vizops/dev_vizops.md

 Parameters:
 - `ctx` is the 2d drawing context
-- `Layer` contains information about the current op size, scale and positioning.
+- `layer` contains information about the current op size, scale and positioning.
 For example:

 ```javascript
 op.renderVizLayer = (ctx, layer) =>